 However, it was also mentioned that he doesn’t know the color of his own office.
 So I asked him about this.
 How is it you can remember so many details but don’t know other things at all?
 He replied that he is basically oblivious to such things.
 He just doesn’t notice them in the first place.

 I think this is what has stayed with me since I’ve left Omaha.
 That his way of thinking (optimistic and deeply rational) is infectious.
+Talking to him it was so easy to start to see business and life more clearly.
+And to become more optimistic.
 I felt it almost immediately in the discussion.
 I think virtually everyone there did.
-Talking to him it was so easy to start to see life more clearly.
-And more optimistically.

 During the Q&A, he was asked what was his best investment.
 His answer was his investments in himself and in his friends.
 His reply was if you surround yourself with great people, you will naturally become a better person.
 I think his optimism has this same sort of impact on people.
 Even in lunch meetings.